 Then came Joshua.

 Noah followed.
 So did Elijah, Isaiah, and Ezra.
-Over a generation, we became accustomed to boy names ending with vowels, including a.
+Over a generation, we became accustomed to boy names ending with the vowel sound.

 As we embraced vowel-ending boy names, it seemed far more reasonable to use romance language names for our sons in their original forms.

-The saintly, enduring Luke has never left the US Top 1000, and it’s been a Top 100 fixture since 1992.
-The slightly rarer Lucas has still appeared in the Top 1000 non-stop since 1993 and has featured in the Top Ten over the last few years.
+Saintly, enduring Luke has never left the US Top 1000, and it’s been a Top 100 fixture since 1992.
+The slightly less common Lucas has still appeared in the Top 100 non-stop since 1993 and has featured in the Top Ten over the last few years.

-Luca is simply the Italian form of Luke and Lucas.
-There’s the sculptor, Luca della Robia; Mario Puzo used it for a tough guy in his 1972 novel The Godfather; and plenty of contemporary athletes and other figures answer to the name, too.
+The baby name Luca is simply the Italian form of Luke and Lucas.
+There’s the sculptor, Luca della Robia.
+Mario Puzo used it for a tough guy in his 1972 novel The Godfather.
+Plenty of contemporary athletes and other figures answer to the name, too.

-It’s heard in Italy and throughout much of Europe, but also throughout Latin America.
+It’s heard in Italy and much of Europe, as well as throughout Latin America.